Juul Antitrust Class Action Update — Trial Sept 28, 2026

 Who Is Automatically Included?

-You are included if you purchased Juul pods (not devices and not pods sold in starter kits containing devices) from a brick-and-mortar retail store -- such as a convenience store, gas station, grocery store, or vape shop -- for personal use (not resale) between October 25, 2018 and March 29, 2024.
+You may be in the consumer classes if you purchased Juul pods (not devices, and not pods sold in starter kits containing devices) from a physical retail store — such as a convenience store, gas station, grocery store, or vape shop — for personal use (not resale) between October 25, 2018 and March 29, 2024.
+There are also separate statewide classes for consumers in states including California, Illinois, Massachusetts, and Michigan, with claims under those states' antitrust laws.
+The opt-out deadline for this group was May 20, 2026, which has already passed, so consumers who did not exclude themselves remain in the class.
+Details are on the official consumer site, JuulAntitrustConsumer.com.

 Do I Need to Do Anything Right Now?

-If you want to stay in the class: do nothing.
+If you want to stay in your class: do nothing.
 You are automatically included.
 If the plaintiffs win at trial or a settlement is reached, you will be notified about how to file a claim and receive your share.

 There is no claim form available yet.
 Claims will only open if the plaintiffs win at trial or a settlement is reached.